-If it is put inside out of the sun at the end of the season, it can easily last 3 to 4 seasons (with care, many more).
-By pre-forming holes in the soil for the feeding tubes, the tray has little stress during installation and so has little cause for breaking, even after the sun has caused some brittleness.
+If it is stored indoors, out of the sun, at the end of the season, it can easily last 3 to 4 seasons (with care, many more).
+If you pre-form holes in the soil for the feeding tubes, the tray has little stress during installation and so has little cause for breaking, even after the sun has caused some brittleness.

 - How do I get that big plant through the center hole in the Red Tomato Tray?